Skip to main content

 src/main/java/Example.java

 Create a new Java class named Example that has a main method to run.
-I know the following code is not actually useful.
-For now, place it just for verifying the build settings are valid.
+Place the following code in the method for verifying the build settings are valid.

 import com.slack.api.Slack;